 This project was not included in the Auckland Transport Alignment Project (ATAP) or the current Regional Land Transport Plan (RLTP) which is from 2021 to 2024.
 However, this project is eligible for funding in the next RLTP.
 If this funding is confirmed, the next step would be for the business case to go through internal quality assurance before it goes to the Waka Kotahi Board for endorsement.

-CloseThis section of the Northern Pathway will deliver 7km of shared walking and cycling path as part of the wider Northern Corridor Improvements project.
-The shared path will include a wide range of local road and park connections, helping to increase accessibility to the local bus stations and key destinations.
+CloseThis section of the Northern Pathway will deliver approximately 6km of shared walking and cycling path as part of the wider Northern Corridor Improvements project.
+The shared path will include a wide range of local road and park connections, helping to increase accessibility to the local bus stations and key destinations including residential and industrial areas.

 Auckland Northern Corridor Improvements project information